-Unless specified otherwise, words have the same meaning as defined by the Act, the Regulation and the Interpretation Act 1987 as in force at the date of consent.
+Unless specified otherwise, words have the same meaning as defined by the Act, the Regulations, the Development Certification and Fire Safety Regulations and the Interpretation Act 1987 as in force at the date of consent.

 Approved Plans mean the plans endorsed by Council referenced by this consent as amended by conditions of this consent.